This social app prohibits edited photos to encourage users to be more authentic. It's growing fast - KESQ

 “Push notifications are sent around the world simultaneously at different times each day,” the company said in a statement.
 “It’s a secret on how the time is chosen every day, it’s not random.”

-The result is a social feed filled with unedited photos of people doing mostly everyday, unglamorous things — lounging in pajamas, doing homework, riding the bus, heating a microwaved dinner.
+The result is a social feed filled with unedited photos of people doing mostly everyday, unglamorous things — lounging in pajamas, doing homework, riding the bus, microwaving their dinner.

 With only one post a day, there’s no clutter of friends’ pictures to mindlessly scroll through.
 You can only see friends’ posts if you share a photo, which eliminates lurkers.
 Some people turn off their location for privacy reasons, since the app works in real time.